 If you have questions about Short Courses send e-mail to email@example.com

-Two half day and three full day short courses are being offered on Monday February 5, 2018.
+One half day and three full day short courses are being offered on Monday February 4, 2019.

 Speaking of Science – stepping out of the stereotype

-Instructor: Janine Castro, Geomorphologist, US Fish and Wildlife Service and NOAA Fisheries
+Instructor: Janine Castro, Project Leader, US Fish and Wildlife Service

 Scientists and engineers should not be condemned to dry, monotonous, and uninspired presentations, because science is not boring, and restoration should never be boring.
 Be daring and step out of the stereotype!
 Do you want to improve your public speaking skills?
 Join me to learn a few simple techniques to dramatically improve your delivery.
 You will leave the workshop armed with useful skills to develop and deliver inspired presentations.
 Whether you are a seasoned speaker or a relative novice, this course is for you.

 Course Objectives: If you would like to improve your public speaking skills, please join me for a half-day session on making your presentation interesting and effective, while also reducing your stress and actually enjoying the experience.
 Participants will leave the workshop with a greater skill set, including a comprehensive checklist, to develop and deliver presentations.
 Participants will also have the option to practice a presentation in class.
 The workshop is highly interactive and builds on the collective experience of the audience and the instructor.

 • RESEARCH topic, audience, venue, organization, SIZE, LENGTH

 • Write an OUTLINE

 • Title – short and memorable